Tejas Networks: Partnerships

-In April 2023, Tejas Networks secured a significant contract valued at Rs 696 crore from Bharat Sanchar Nigam Limited (BSNL) to upgrade their pan-India IP-MPLS-based Access and Aggregation Network (MAAN).
+In April 2023, Tejas Networks secured a significant contract valued at Rs 696 crore from BSNL to upgrade their pan-India IP-MPLS-based Access and Aggregation Network (MAAN).
 This project involved supplying over 13,000 of Tejas Networks' next-generation TJ1400 routers.

-In August 2023, Tejas Networks secured a ₹7,492 crore contract to supply its latest 4G/5G Radio Access Network (RAN) equipment for Bharat Sanchar Nigam Limited's (BSNL) pan-India network, encompassing 100,000 sites.
+In August 2023, Tejas Networks secured a ₹7,492 crore contract to supply its latest 4G/5G Radio Access Network (RAN) equipment for BSNL pan-India network, encompassing 100,000 sites.
 This involved a contract with Tata Consultancy Services (TCS) for supplying, supporting, and maintaining Tejas' equipment for BSNL's nationwide 4G/5G network.

 In October 2023, Tejas Networks started its collaboration with FibreConnect, an Italian wholesale telecom infrastructure developer.
 Tejas Networks is the sole supplier for FibreConnect's FTTP (fiber-to-the-premise) rollout, providing a range of products including DWDM/PTN/OTN for Core, xPON and Ethernet for Access.
 This collaboration for Italian government's 'Transition 4.0' plan to digitize the manufacturing sector by providing broadband infrastructure to underserved industrial areas.

 In March 2024, Tejas Networks signed a Memorandum of Understanding (MoU) with Telecom Egypt (TE), the Information Technology Industry Development Agency (ITIDA), and the National Telecom Institute (NTI) of Egypt.
 They started large-scale broadband projects in India, specifically the Bharatnet (rural broadband) and NKN (National Knowledge Network) initiatives, to develop similar infrastructure in Egypt and set up technical support services within Egypt to cater to both domestic and regional (Africa and the Middle East) customers.
 This partnership is to contribute to Egypt's "Digital Egypt" vision by expanding internet access, fostering technological expertise, and creating job opportunities in the telecom sector.